 Back To Top

 Thomas Beetham, JD, MBA

 Vice President, General Counsel and Corporate Development

-Tom Beetham joined Synageva in October of 2013.
-Tom came to Synageva after two years with New England Biolabs, Inc. where he was responsible for all legal matters.
-Prior to New England Biolabs, Tom was with Genzyme Corporation for seven years where, as a senior corporate attorney, he was responsible for supporting Genzyme’s Oncology and Multiple Sclerosis business units.
-Before Genzyme, Tom was a corporate attorney with Palmer & Dodge in Boston.
-He holds a joint JD/MBA degree from Boston College and a BA from the University of Rochester.
+Tom Beetham joined Synageva in October 2013 as Vice President, General Counsel & Corporate Development.
+Tom has over 15 years of transactional and legal experience in the life sciences industry.
+He was most recently with New England Biolabs, Inc. where he was responsible for all legal matters and a member of Biolabs' Global Business Development team.
+Prior to Biolabs, Tom was with Genzyme Corporation where he was the senior corporate attorney responsible for Genzyme's Oncology and Multiple Sclerosis business units.
+Before Genzyme, Tom was a corporate and securities attorney with the law firm of Palmer & Dodge, LLP in Boston.
+He received his JD and MBA degrees from Boston College, and a BA from the University of Rochester.

 Back to Top